 AI, Blockchain and the fintech sector did particularly well, enjoying record growth in 2018.
 UK firms within these industries received over £200m in VC funding compared with the amounts raised in 2017 (£19.11m) and 2016 (£51.96m).

 Deputy mayor for business, Rajesh Agrawal is pleased but not surprised by these latest figures.
 In a statement released on Wednesday he said;

 “The fantastic success of our tech sector is rooted in our city’s openness and our diverse, international talent pool.
 Regardless of the outcome of Brexit, London will remain open to innovation, talent and investment from all over the world.”

-These figures confirm what we at Ignite have borne witness to over 2018…that London is a hotspot for innovation, and more broadly speaking, that the UK is going from strength to strength as a technology leader.
+These figures confirm what we at Ignite have borne witness to over 2018…that London is a hotspot for innovation.
+Additionally, more broadly speaking, the UK is going from strength to strength as a technology leader.
 We have been approached by some exciting fintech and AI companies looking to significantly increase their workforce, demonstrating the need to meet the growing demand for their services.
 It’s exciting times for us at Ignite and we are proud to partner some of these organisations as they build on their success.